Koki Tanaka: Personal life

+Legal troubles

-On May 24, 2017 Tanaka was arrested for marijuana possession during a traffic stop, despite claiming the cannabis in his car were not his he was tested positive to the drug and was detained for 2 weeks while investigations were ongoing.
+On May 24, 2017, Tanaka was arrested for marijuana possession during a traffic stop, despite claiming the cannabis in his car were not his he was tested positive to the drug and was detained for 2 weeks while investigations were ongoing.
 He was eventually released from jail on June 7, on June 30 it was reported that Tanaka will not be prosecuted for marijuana possession charges as the police were not able to obtain enough evidence to prosecute him.

 On February 24, 2022, Tanaka was arrested by police in Nagoya for alleged possession of methamphetamine.
 Tanaka has denied the allegations, and was quoted as saying that he did not know anything about the drugs.